The Trip (1967 film): Production

-Salli Sachse recalled working on the film:
+Salli Sachse, who played Glenn, recalled working on the film:

 Roger was a very linear director–everything went from A to B to C. He was very serious.
 You didn't goof off or kick back while working with him.
 You had to be very on-task.
 It was a stricter atmosphere than I was used to.
 Roger felt that there had to be a distinction between Susan Strasberg's character and mine, so he wanted me to appear as a blonde...
 The Trip didn't deserve all the bad press it received.
 There was no drug use going on during filming–it was strictly professional.
 Maybe after hours, but I couldn't talk for anybody else.